MicrosoftDocs/power-automate-docs/articles/minit/process-explorer.md

 ---
 title: Process explorer overview (preview)
-description: Learn how to use the process and process analysis tasks view in the minit desktop application in process advisor.
+description: Learn how to use the process and process analysis tasks view in the Minit desktop application in process advisor.
 author: nijemcevic
 ms.subservice: process-advisor
 ms.topic: overview